How to Dispute Credit Report Information

 - If you already have a paper copy of your report from us, you can use your report number (near your name on your paper report) to get quicker access to the online dispute process.

 - Call 1 866 200 6020 to request a copy of your personal credit report to be delivered by U.S. mail

 - You can request your credit report in writing by sending your request to P.O.
 Box 2002, Allen, TX 75013.

 - You can dispute without a credit report by writing to Experian’s National Consumer Assistance Center, P.O.
-Box 4500, Allen, TX 75013, or by submitting your dispute and uploading any supporting documents at experian.com/upload.
+Box 4500, Allen, TX 75013

-Click on a particular item to see more details.
-If you see something that you believe is inaccurate, click on the Dispute button.
+You can move your mouse over the different areas of each section to see more detailed information about that area, and click on a particular item to see more details.
+If you see something that you believe is inaccurate, click on the Dispute button for that item.

-Generally within 30 days, the source must verify your account data.
-Information verified as accurate cannot be removed from your credit report.
+For each dispute submitted, a notice is immediately sent to the data furnisher (the entity that originally provided the information).
+Generally within 30 days, the data furnisher must verify your account data.
+Please note that information verified as accurate cannot be removed from your credit report.
 Experian will notify you when the results of your dispute investigation are ready to be viewed and will provide you with a link to the results online.
-This is the fastest way to get the results.
+This is the fastest way to get your results.